rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 # Prioritization WG - Procedure

 This document details the procedure the WG-prioritization follows to fill the agenda for the weekly meeting of `T-compiler`.
-The working group focuses mainly on triaging `T-compiler` and `libs-impl` bugs, deciding if bugs are critical (potential release blockers) or not and building the agenda for the most important things `T-compiler` needs to discuss.
+The working group focuses mainly on triaging `T-compiler` and `T-libs-impl` bugs, deciding if bugs are critical (potential release blockers) or not and building the agenda for the most important things `T-compiler` needs to discuss.

 ## General issues review process